Technologicat/unpythonic/macro_extras/README.md

 These syntaxes take no macro arguments; both the let-body and the bindings are placed inside the same ``[...]``.

+Semantically, these do the exact same thing as the original lispy syntax: the bindings are evaluated first, and then the body is evaluated with the bindings in place.
+The purpose of the second variant (the *let-where*) is just readability; sometimes it looks clearer to place the body expression first, and only then explain what the symbols in it mean.

 These syntaxes are valid for all **expression forms** of ``let``, namely: ``let[]``, ``letseq[]``, ``letrec[]``, ``let_syntax[]`` and ``abbrev[]``.
 The decorator variants (``dlet`` et al., ``blet`` et al.) and the block variants (``with let_syntax``, ``with abbrev``) support only the original lispy syntax, because there the body is in any case placed differently.

 In the first variant above (the *let-in*), note the bindings block still needs the outer parentheses.
 This is due to Python's precedence rules; ``in`` binds more strongly than the comma (which makes sense almost everywhere else), so to make it refer to all of the bindings, the bindings block must be parenthesized.
 If the ``let`` expander complains your code does not look like a ``let`` form, check your parentheses.

 In the second variant (the *let-where*), note the comma between the body and ``where``; it is compulsory to make the expression into syntactically valid Python.
 (It's however semi-easyish to remember, since also English requires the comma for a where-expression.)

+### Special syntax for one binding

 *Added in v0.12.0.* If there is only one binding, to make the syntax more pythonic, now the outer parentheses may be omitted: